-So, up to your if you want to skip Gdansk and head to Krakow instead and spend 2 days there (my suggestion is to visit Gdansk).
+So, it is up to you if you want to skip Gdansk and head to Krakow instead and spend 2 days there.
+I suggest visiting Gdansk.

 Extra: Auschwitz (1 Day)

-It is now open for visitors.
+It is now open to visitors.
 People can learn about the horror and how the people, including women and children, were murdered.

-You could visit easily from Krakow, but even from Warsaw, a day trip is possible.
+You could visit easily from Krakow, but even from Warsaw, as a day trip.